airthreesixty/website-air360/content/en/guides/cro-for-beginners.md

 ## 9 Growth hacking vs CRO
 ![](/en/guides/cro-for-beginners/growthHacking.png)

 Growth Hacking and CRO are two distinct but complementary strategies in the world of eCommerce.
-We, as CRO managers and digital product managers, often use both to enhance our online businesses.
+Digital teams often use both to enhance our online businesses.
 Here are the key differences:

 1. **Focus and Goals**:
     - In CRO, our primary focus is on optimizing the existing website or product to improve conversion rates.
 We aim to make the most of the traffic we already have by enhancing the user experience.